kmishra9/PL2-AWS-Setup/README.md

   - **Note**: At this point, an `Administration` workspace has been created but individual researchers will also need _their own workspaces_ in order to access the setup.
 Unfortunately, Terraform is unable to provision AWS Workspaces for each individual researcher automatically so you will need to create a separate Workspace for each researcher.
   - Follow the same steps you used to create the `Administration` Workspace to create Workspaces for each researcher.
     - **Note**: Each Workspaces username follows a standardized format, such as `Researcher_0` or `Researcher_11`, meaning you'll need to assign real people to these usernames in your copy of the Documentation Template as you create Workspaces for them.
+    - **Note**: creating a workspace for each researcher will email them asking them to set up a password, just as the SPA email received one for the `Administration` Workspace.
-  - Send an email to all researchers receiving a workspace explaining what to do.
+  - Immediately after creating the Workspaces, send an email to all researchers receiving a workspace explaining what to do.
 Here is a [template email](https://docs.google.com/document/d/18D-Rmr3Y5EkalVA8p9kLkrrsRvl12I-7RhPFeMy7fgc/edit?usp=sharing).

-You should have already been given access to this document, and you will be sent an email like this:
-  - Researchers will receive an email asking them to set a password, just as the SPA email received one for the `Administration` Workspace.
-Ensure the researchers know to set passwords using the Strong Random Password Generator linked from your copy of the Documentation Template and to document the Workspaces passwords they generate there as well (there is a table associating a real name, workspaces username, and password where they should place their password).
-Researchers should also generate ssh keys and document their Workspaces ssh public key in the provided table as well.
+    - **Note**: in order to follow all instructions they are instructed to, they need to have several pieces of information in your project's copy of the documentation template, the most important of which is the highlighted `EC2_PRIVATE_IP` field

 2. **Importing Data Into your AWS setup**
   - At a high level, secure data follows the same path that researchers do; it must hop from your computer (or an external source) to a `Workspace`, then to the EC2 Analysis Instance.